PhD (2008) Geography - University of Colorado-Boulder

 I teach or have taught the following:

-Introduction to Japanese Studies (JS1101E/GEK1002) is a large (450+ students) general education module that provides an overview of the history and geography of Japan, including contemporary social and political issues.
+Introduction to Japanese Studies (JS1101E/GEK1002) is a large (270-460 students) general education module that provides an overview of the history and geography of Japan, including contemporary social and political issues.
 The module includes both lecture and tutorial meetings (20 students each).
-I have introduced individual student response systems ("clickers") to monitor learning, conduct surveys, and stimulate discussion in the large class, while tutorials allow additional reflection and small group work.
-I have also introduced the use of Google Maps to stimulate spatial learning of the material week-to-week.
+Over the years, I have constantly revised the module in several ways: introducing individual student response systems ("clickers"), followed by the NUS-built Archipelago system, to monitor learning, conduct surveys, and stimulate discussion and peer learning in the large lecture theatre.
+I have also used Google Maps so students understand how Japan changed through both time and space.
 I have also taken a proactive stance regarding the issue of plagiarism, through early lectures and a research process that helps students learn effective ways to synthesize scholarship, instead of simply copying or reshaping it.

 Approaches to Japanese Studies (JS2101): this module introduces new majors in Japanese Studies to the discourses, methods, and controversies that have shaped scholarship on Japan since the early twentieth century.
-Students write a major research paper on a topic of their choice.
-They work in small groups and in individual consultations to identify a substantial field, recognize gaps in knowledge related to that field, and devise relevant research questions to address those gaps.
-In 2013-14, given my emphasis on the idea of scholarship as conversation, I incorporated an "Author Meets Critics" exercise that allows students to engage with leading scholars in Japanese Studies and hopefully sparks their interest in the field.
+Students spend the semester developing a research proposal on a topic of their choice.
+They begin the process by reading an ethnography about Japan, then deconstructing it into its original research proposal.
+What were the likely research questions?
+What were the gaps in the scholarship that the original work tried to address?
+What groups, institutions, or sites did the researcher plan to study in order to answer those questions, and what ethical and practical obstacles did the author need to navigate in order to do the project?
+In the end, students go through the same process with a topic of their choice and end the module with their own research project proposal.
+In past iterations, I incorporated an "Author Meets Critics" exercise that allows students to directly engage with leading scholars in Japanese Studies and sparks their interest in the field (see Publications for an article presenting the results of this exercise).
 Also, in 2012-13, I received a grant from CIT to adopt iPads for all 24 students.
 This enabled them to access research and compose with more mobility.

 Japan: the Green Nation?
 (JS3226): this module explores the complex history of the conceptualization, use and abuse of the environment in Japan.
 The module follows four central themes: nature, waste, energy, and disaster.
-Through short lectures, seminar discussions of readings, individual presentations, and research papers, students develop a critical lens to evaluate Japan's "green" credentials.
-Students participate in collaborative timelines using Google Docs and contribute to a class blog at Japan: The Green Nation?.
+Through short lectures, seminar discussions of readings, individual presentations, roleplay, and a research paper, students develop a critical lens to evaluate Japan's "green" credentials.
+Students contribute to a class blog at Japan: The Green Nation? and in the past they have used Google Docs to construct a shared timeline of Japan's postwar nuclear events, which encouraged peer learning.

-Field Studies in Japan (JS3229): this module has two components.
+Field Studies in Japan (JS3229): This module has two components.
 The first is a week of intensive coursework on Japan's heritage, environment, qualitative research methods, and/or tourism theory, depending on the year's theme.
 Next is ten days of study in Japan, where we visit locations in Kyushu and elsewhere that demonstrate some of the challenges and opportunities facing contemporary Japan.
-We tour facilities and talk with public servants, NPO representatives, and entrepreneurs.
-Students participate in a homestay and a farmstay, and they do some exchange with Japanese university students.
-Past module themes have included: heritage and ecotourism (2015), heritage and tourism (2014), regional revitalization (2013), sustainability and ecotourism (2012), and ecotourism and human/environment relations (2011).
-I have also published research related to this module (see publications below).
+We tour facilities and talk with public servants, NPO representatives, business owners, and local resisdents.
+Students participate in a homestay and/or a farmstay, and they do some exchange with Japanese university students (when possible).
+Past module themes have included: critical heritage studies (2016-18), heritage and ecotourism (2015), heritage and tourism (2014), regional revitalization (2013), sustainability and ecotourism (2012), and ecotourism and human/environment relations (2011).
+Students always present their findings in some public forum, either online or in a public place like the Japan Creative Centre (Singapore) and this module has stimulated research articles and conference presentations (see Publications).
 For more information, see the Learning Spaces Blog.
-A portion of the cost of student participant has been generously underwritten by several private and public organizations.
+A portion of the cost of student participant has been generously underwritten by several organizations.

 Japanese Political Economy (JS4227): This course concentrates on the political economy of postwar Japan.
 It avoids studying Japan merely as an economic machine, and instead asks what constitutes the economic and how the economy operates at different geographic scales, from the global to the household and the individual.
 Topics include: the construction state, the Japanese economic "miracle", the leisure state, neoliberalism and the household, globalization, and the feminization of labor.
 In the latest version, we focused specifically on the question of whether or not neoliberalism offers a useful or accurate conceptual framework for explaining Japan.
+A student paper from the module was published in ejcjs.
 This module also involves students in an Author Meets Critics exchange with leading scholars.
-For more information, see the Japanese Political Economy Wiki at NUS.
+For more information about the module, see the Japanese Political Economy Wiki at NUS.

 I advise and welcome graduate work related to contemporary Japan, mobilities/fixities, gender, or SoTL (Scholarship of Teaching and Learning).